Iso Rivolta IR 300: Chassis

 The front wheels of the Iso Rivolta 300 are suspended by linkages of uneven length with a sway bar.
 The rear wheels are attached with twin trailing arms using a De Dion axle located by parallel radius arms with a transverse Watt's linkage along with a Salisbury limited slip differential.
 Coil springs and telescopic hydraulic shock absorbers are fitted to all four wheels.
 The Dunlop brakes are servo assisted and are fitted to all four wheels inboard.

 Interior & Exterior

 The Bertone designed coupé has a wheelbase of 270 cm, which enables five people to sit in comfort.
 As an option, the interior was equipped with leather seats.
-The arrangement of steering wheel, gear shift, switches and pedals is considered as exemplary.

 Technical data

 Note: Technical data vary between the sources.